bloombar/example-course-materials/slides/sample-presentation.md

 - For example, [GitHub Actions](https://github.com/marketplace?type=actions) can be used to automatically run any program when a student changes their repository files, such as auto-grading it or logging their changes into a spreadsheet.

+- And you can, of course, customize the appearance of the slides and course materials by modifying the files in the `theme` directory.

 ---

 template: conclusions